grm34/ZenMaxBuilder/README.md

 - A minimum of knowledge in kernel compilation
 - Patience

-The installation of the missing dependencies will be offered by ZenMaxBuilder but you can also install them manually with your favorite package manager:
+The installation of the missing dependencies will be offered by ZenMaxBuilder, asking you first one by one, no packages are installed without your prior consent.

+You can also install them manually with your favorite package manager :

     bash sed wget git curl zip tar expect make cmake automake autoconf llvm lld lldb clang gcc binutils bison perl gperf gawk flex bc python3 zstd openssl